 Band Brake

-Friction brake with a flexible belt wound on a rotating drum.
+A friction brake with a flexible band wound on a rotating drum.

 Description

-The Band Brake unit is a friction brake with a flexible band that wraps around the periphery of a rotating drum to create a braking effect.
-Positive drive force causes the band to tighten around the rotating drum and brings the friction surfaces into contact.
-Viscous and contact friction between the surfaces of the drum and the flexible belt causes the rotating drum to slow down.
+Block Band Brake It is a friction brake with a flexible band that wraps around the periphery of a rotating drum to create a braking effect.
+The positive driving force causes the belt to tighten around the rotating drum and brings the friction surfaces into contact.
+The viscous and contact friction between the surfaces of the drum and the flexible belt slows down the rotating drum.

-You can simulate the effects of heat flow and block temperature changes with the H port, an optional heat retention port.
+You can simulate the effects of heat flow and unit temperature changes using the H port, an additional port for heat preservation.

-Band brakes provide high braking torque at the cost of reduced braking accuracy in applications such as winch drums, chainsaws, go-karts and mini-bikes.
+Belt brakes provide high braking torque at the cost of reduced braking accuracy in applications such as winch drums, chainsaws, go-karts, and mini bikes.

-The block uses a simple parameterization with simple brake geometry and friction parameters.
+The block uses simple parameterization with simple brake geometry and friction parameters.

-The braking torque as a function of the force of the external brake actuator, which tightens the belt, is:
+The braking torque, depending on the force of the external brake actuator that tightens the belt, is:

 where: